bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 here.
 I&#39;ve got Colleen van Lent.
 If I hit verify, and let us go to a new page.
 However, if I go back and I click on that I have a nickname but I don&#39;t provide it.
-We get this note, sorry you need to fill that in.
+We get this note, sorry you need to fill that in.</p>

-Again, when I was coding this myself, I was all gung-ho and I did all the if part correctly and it worked great.
+<p>Again, when I was coding this myself, I was all gung-ho and I did all
+the if part correctly and it worked great.
 It was the else part that I actually had to sit and think about and say oh, that&#39;s right now that I have these required attributes and different things like, we really need to think about it.
-The important thing for you to take away from this is that the idea that checkboxes and radio buttons are typically using the checked attribute in order to handle any type of interactivity.
+The important thing for you to take away from this is that the idea that checkboxes and radio buttons are typically using the checked attribute in order to handle any type of interactivity.</p>

-We&#39;ve been playing a lot with forms, and forms are really great way to allow a user to interact with your page.
+<p>We&#39;ve been playing a lot with forms, and forms are really great way to
+allow a user to interact with your page.
 Checkboxes and radio buttons, these are very commonly used events on a page that really give the user a lot of power to do things without typing in a lot of code.
 However,